-All residents work 25 hours per week in exchange for board and lodging – 17 hours in their specific area and 8 hours general contribution wherever needed.
-There is also the option to work an additional paid 3 hours a week for £9.50/hr.
-Non-residential roles are also paid at the rate of £9.50 an hour.
+All residents work 28 hours per week in exchange for full board and some pocket money- 20 hours in their specific area and 8 hours general contribution wherever needed.
+Non-residential roles are paid at the rate of £9.50 an hour.

 All roles require a commitment to community living, co-operation, collaboration and sustainability as well as to the aims of Braziers Park School of Integrative Social Research.